IoTForDevices/IoT-Various-Demos/RPi-Based-Edge-TransGtway-with-MXCHip-Leaf/README.md

 ## Generate certificates with Linux

-A good description on doing this can be found in [this document](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-create-transparent-gateway#generate-certificates-with-linux) (For my personal use: on ubuntu-dev-vm-mst01 Azure VM, generated keys can be found in the ~/IoTEdgeCerts folder).
+A good description on doing this can be found in [this document](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-create-transparent-gateway#generate-certificates-with-linux) (for my personal use: WSL on work laptop has generated keys in the ~/IoTEdgeCerts folder).

 To copy the generated certificates from a development machine to the target device, you can use the following commands from a WSL shell:
 ```Bash